threefoldtecharchive/info_manual3/wiki/manual3_get_started_old/grid3_developer_basics.md

 ### Private network (ZNET)

-For a project that needs a private network, we need a network that can span across multiple nodes, this can be achieved by the network workload reservation [Network](@threefold:tfgrid_networking_toc)
+For a project that needs a private network, we need a network that can span across multiple nodes.

+See znet .

 ### Planetary network

 For a project that want their workloads directly connected to the planetary network we will need the option planetary enabled when deploying a VM or kubernetes.
 Check [Planetary network](threefold:planetary_network) for more info about

 ### Public IPs